d-morrison/IntroStatActivities/_book/12-regression.md

 ### Out-of-class activity

-In the out-of-class activity we will focus on using simulation based methods for inference of regression.
+In the out-of-class activity we will focus on using simulation-based methods for inference of regression.
 Use section 7.1 in the textbook and the TwoQuantSim video to complete the following questions.

 First let's think about how one simulation would be created on the null distribution using cards.
 First we would write the values for the response variable, wins, on each card.
-Next, we would shuffle the y values to a new x value (explanatory variable).
+Next, we would shuffle the y values to a new $x$ value (explanatory variable).
 Then, find the line of regression for the shuffled cards.

 1. Once we have one simulated sample, what would we calculate and plot on the null distribution?  *Hint*: What statistic are we calculating from the data?

 \vspace{1in}

-To create the null distribution, we will use the regression test from the catstats package.
+We will use the `regression_test()` function in `R` (in the `catstats` package) to simulate the null distribution of sample slopes (or sample correlations) and compute a p-value.
 We will need to enter the response variable name and the explanatory variable name for the formula, the data set name identified above as `baseball`, the statistic for the test (either slope or correlation), number of repetitions, the sample statistic (value of slope or correlation), and the direction of the alternative hypothesis.

 The response variable name is `W` (wins) and the explanatory variable name is `RD` (run difference).